Balaji2810/rustdesk/WINDOWS_VOICE_CALL_MIXING_IMPLEMENTATION.md

 ## Code Quality

 - ✅ No linter errors
+- ✅ No compilation errors
 - ✅ Proper error handling with ResultType
 - ✅ Comprehensive logging for debugging
 - ✅ Clean separation of concerns
 - ✅ Platform-specific conditional compilation
 - ✅ Thread-safe shared state management
 - ✅ Graceful cleanup and resource management

+## Compilation Notes

+The implementation uses the `dasp::sample::ToSample` trait for converting i16 audio samples to f32.
+The trait is brought into scope within closures using `use dasp::sample::ToSample;` to enable the `.to_sample()` method on i16 values.